codemaster05330/timoanttila/content/blog/mysql.md

 USE test;
 ```

-Now you're in the database and can create tables.
-Remember, table and database names are case sensitive.
+You are now in the database and have the ability to create tables.
+Keep in mind that table and database names are case sensitive.

 ## How to create a table inside of the database

-Let's create a table called test.
-There has to be a **PRIMARY KEY** in every table and in this case the key is **AUTO_INCREMENT** meaning it automatically numbers each row.
-The key must be unique, because rows are identified by it.
+Let's call this table test.
+Every table must have a **PRIMARY KEY**, and in this case, the key is **AUTO INCREMENT**, which means that each row is automatically numbered.
+Because it identifies rows, the key must be unique.

-There will also be a name and birthday.
-Name is using **VARCHAR** and bday is **DATE**.
-MySQL requires that dates be written as **yyyy-mm-dd**.
+A name and birthday will also be included. **VARCHAR** is used for the name, and **DATE** is used for the birthday.
+MySQL requires dates to be formatted as **yyyy-mm-dd**.

 ```SQL
 CREATE TABLE test (